 |Signal strength scanner||✅|

-Both versions share the same basic functionalities like Deauth-, Beacon-, and Probe attack as well as communication over the serial command line.
+Both versions share the same basic functionalities like Deauth-, Beacon-, and Probe attack and communication over the serial command line.
 They also let you scan your local network for access points and clients.

 ESP8266 Deauther V2

-Deauther version 2 is great for standalone devices, like our Hackheld because it only needs the USB connection for power delivery.
+Deauther version 2 is excellent for standalone devices, like our Hackheld because it only needs the USB connection for power delivery.

 You can control it through the web interface by connecting to the pwned network and opening the URL 192.168.4.1 in a browser.
 This is ideal if you want to place a Deauther somewhere and interact with it remotely.

 An alternative offers the support for a small OLED display and a couple of buttons.
 Then you can control it without requiring another device entirely.

 Deauther version 3 was designed from the ground up with the focus on a powerful command-line interface (CLI), which is accessible through a USB serial.
 The web interface and display support from version 2 have not been implemented.
 This is so that the ESP8266 hardware (CPU, memory, and WiFi transceiver) can be fully utilized for features like signal strength scanning, authentication detector, or rogue access points.